Breens-Mbaka/Breens-Mbaka/README.md

 * 🔭 I’m currently working on Anime Follow a place to search for new animes & mangas while recommending them to your friends

-* ✨ UI / UX Enthusiast

 * 🌱 I’m currently learning how to write unit tests and also app modularization

-* 💁🏻 I share Insights, Apps, and my Android development journey in my [Twitter](https://twitter.com/BreensR).
+* I share Insights, Apps, and my Android development journey in my [Twitter](https://twitter.com/BreensR).

 * 🎥  I also do occassionally create tutorials on Modern Android Development on my Youtube channel and some of the side projects I've built [Youtube](https://www.youtube.com/channel/UCyPt1hX4foGlNPBGoVpEDUw/videos).